pdeschen/wuff-wiki/Create-OSGi-bundle-and-use-it-in-Equinox-app.md

   **CHECK:** The product matching your OS/architecture is runnable and prints "Hello, world!" to the console.

 The example code corresponding to this page is located in [tutorialExamples/EquinoxApp-4](../tree/master/tutorialExamples/EquinoxApp-4).

+Now we can move on to [create first RCP app](Create-first-RCP-app).